vinitshahdeo/awesome-ai-startups-hiring/README.md

 A curated list of 160+ AI-first startups across agent infrastructure, LLM inference, AI dev tools, data & retrieval infra, AI security, voice, and AI-fintech — with category and latest funding. **Curated for software engineers job-hunting in the AI era.** Find well-funded AI companies to apply to.

 > [!WARNING]
->  Funding data is mined using AI, not independently re-verified — spot-check before relying on it.
+>  Funding data is mined using AI, not independently re-verified; spot-check before relying on it.

 _Last updated: 2026-08-10_